Marly-boop/Marly-boop/README.md

 - 👋 Hi, I’m @Marly-boop
 - 👀 I’m interested in Blockchain and Machin learning
 - 🌱 I’m currently learning Python3
-- 💞️ I’m looking to collaborate on Medecal project
+- 💞️ I’m looking to collaborate on Medical project
-- 📫 How to reach me on discord Marly-boop
+- 📫 Reach me on discord Marly-boop
 Thanks for reading ^^

 <!---